inmanta/inmanta-core/docs/dashboard/dashboard.rst

    Agent process inspection

-Here we can find the process ``pid``, the ip addresses the server has bound to and what version of python inmanta is running on, amongst other things.
+Here we can find the process ``pid``, the ip addresses the server has bound to and what version of Python inmanta is running on, amongst other things.

 Environment Settings
 --------------------